-In order to avoid vendor lock-in, companies should avoid using only one cloud service provider.
+To avoid vendor lock-in, companies should avoid using only one cloud service provider.
 A hybrid approach, using both private and public clouds, can help protect the organization from this disadvantage.
 It also gives the business owner the flexibility to move to a different cloud provider.

 The main objective of this research is to analyze the risks and benefits of vendor lock-in.
 It is a complex process that always involves a high level of risk.